BarbriSFCourseDetails

 Description

-Listen as our panel of business immigration attorneys discusses tax and business considerations arising from the inbound immigration of mid-to-large corporations to the U.S.
+Listen as our panel of business immigration and tax attorneys discusses tax, business, and related employment and planning considerations arising from inbound immigration activities and other corporate interactions involving foreign nationals and personnel.

 Outline